Koohoko/Koohoko.github.io/source/_posts/Some-basic-tools-for-spatial-epidemiology-research.md

 ---
-title: Some basic tools for spatial epidemiology research
+title: 4 basic tools for spatial epidemiology research
 date: 2016-01-17 17:45:45
 categories: Methodology
 tags: spatial epidemiology
-description: notes for zhongshan One Health workshop on 2016-1-16
+description: Notes of zhongshan One Health workshop on 2016-1-16
 ---

 Yesterday, a spatial epidemiology workshop was held in Zhongshan and I fortunately got a chance to join them.
 Professor Hu from Queensland Unioversity of Technology had brought us an oerview of traditional spatial methods for studying public health problems.